maxpou/maxpou.fr/content/posts/2020/2020-09-13-portfolio-junior-dev/index.md

 tags: ['career']
 ---

-A few week ago 2 people asked me the same question on Twitter: *"how do I make a better portfolio?"*
+A few weeks ago 2 people asked me the same question on Twitter: *"how do I make a better portfolio?"*
 Since, it's not the first time I have this question, I decided to *answer in public™️*.

 Before I start, just want to highlight something.
 Having a GitHub profile is not and should never be mandatory.
 It's "a nice to have".